coryshain/fMRI_ToM/README.md

     python -m fmri_tom.analyze_items

+All source data are available on [OSF](https://osf.io/bzwm8/).
-Scripts assume that source data are located at `../../data/fMRI_ToM/` relative to this directory.
+Scripts assume that source data are located at `../../data/fMRI_ToM/` relative to this directory, and that the directory is structured as it is on OSF.
 To point them to a different directory, replace the path above with the correct path in each script.

 The following subsections describe the function of each script.